Rodent Control (Mice & Rats)

 Why Rodent Problems Keep Coming Back

-Rodent problems usually return when the structure is still open.
-Traps and bait can reduce the active population, but new mice or rats can continue entering if exterior gaps are not sealed.
+Rodent problems usually return because the structure is still open somewhere.
+Traps and bait can reduce the active population, but new mice and rats will continue entering if the original access points are not properly identified and sealed.

 • Foundation gaps left open